dgaydukov/cert-ocpjp11/files/ocpjp11.md

 First you need to make sure that T is class, that why `Class<T> clz` is required, then you can use reflection to instantiate the class.

 #### Collections
-`Vector` - is synchronized (almost all methods has `syncronized` keyword), only one thread at a time can use it. `ArrayList` - is not synchronized.
+`Vector` - is synchronized array (almost all methods has `syncronized` keyword), only one thread at a time can use it. `ArrayList` - is not synchronized.
 Collections lambda methods
 ```java
 import java.util.*;